 What features of a retirement system would simultaneously allow for longer careers for some, shorter careers for others, provide greater flexibility to manage the active force, and improve the integration of the active and reserve forces without being seen by personnel as an uncertain and capricious system?
 How can the supply-side bias that White talks about be eliminated while still being fair to personnel?
 The key is to explicitly recognize in policy the two distinct purposes of the retirement system-helping people accumulate for old age and managing separations from the force-and manage them separately.
-That is, DOD needs to create a two-part retirement system, the first part of which is an entitlement established for the good of the individual and the second part of which is not an entitlement but is managed for the good of the force.
+That is, DOD needs to create a two-part retirement system, the first part of which is an entitlement but is managed for the good of the individual and the second part of which is not an entitlement but is managed for the good of the force.
 The second part could be managed differently by service, by career field, and over time to keep the experience distribution of the force in line with the distribution desired by personnel managers.
 The next two subsections elaborate on these ideas.

 Accumulating for old age.
 The first step in getting personnel to buy into a new system is to vest all personnel in an old-age benefit somewhere between YOS 5 and YOS 10.
-Remarkably, the British vest all military personnel in an old-age annuity (called the "reckonable pension") beginning at age 65 after just 2 years of service!
-The British vest this early to bring the military system in conformity with other public pension programs.
-Vesting U.S. personnel this early would be costly and would limit the capacity of personnel managers to use other compensation tools, such as bonuses, to shape the force.
-But vesting somewhere between YOS 5 and YOS 10 would bring the U.S. system in closer conformity with ERISA requirements and would help create the perception that DOD is looking after the long-term needs of a larger fraction of the force.
+Remarkably, the British vest all military personnel in an old-age annuity (called the "reckonable pension") beginning at age 65 after just 2 years of service!30 The British vest this early to bring the military system in conformity with other public pension programs.
+Vesting U.S. personnel this